-'Running with it,' Spanish Town Mardi Gras moving forward with plans for parade, ball
+'Running with it': Spanish Town Mardi Gras moving forward with plans for parade, ball

 "We've had some conversations with people that are necessary, concerning permits," King said.
 "They all know every year we're going to come looking for a permit."

-It's not just King's krewe, or other groups in Baton Rouge that are waiting on official word.
+It's not just King's krewe or other groups in Baton Rouge that are waiting on official word.
 Businesses that provide the Mardi Gras must-haves are also on pins and needles.

 "I normally buy four to five times what I bought this year," Nelson Maddox of Parties Start Here said.
 "I truly ran scared."